Fed-Listing: Federated Label Distribution Inference in Graph Neural Networks

-LDI aims to uncover the proportion of each class within a client’s dataset rather than just the presence or absence of specific labels.
+Leakage of label distribution can expose sensitive information such as demographic traits, user shopping behaviors, or medical conditions in healthcare graphs, leading to privacy violations, competitive disadvantages, and potential downstream preference attacks.
+In graph data, this risk is amplified due to homophily, where nodes of similar labels tend to connect, causing structural and feature correlations to implicitly reveal community composition and client-specific subgraph semantics.
+Building upon these insights, this paper introduces a practical threat model where the federated server aims to infer the underlying label distribution of a target client, i.e., deducing the statistical distribution of class labels in the target client’s private dataset.
 This exposes highly sensitive information, for instance, estimating the number of patients with tumor-positive versus normal scans in a hospital, or identifying dominant and minority product lines in a retailer’s sales data.
 Such information can give adversaries an indirect understanding of client data, with a significant impact on privacy and competitive confidentiality for further preference attack and even user profiling.

-To launch an effective LDI attack, Fed-Listing is proposed in the horizontal FedGNNs.
-Fed-Listing leverages an auxiliary dataset for multiple shadow federated training processes under diverse client distribution strategies.
+To launch LDI in FedGNNs, we propose Fed-Listing, an attack framework tailored for horizontal FedGNN settings.
+Fed-Listing leverages an auxiliary dataset for multiple shadow federated training instances under diverse client distribution strategies.
 From these shadow trainings, we construct an attack dataset by recording gradients of the shadow client parameters, which are then used to train a neural network–based attack model.
 To validate our attack, we evaluate Fed-Listing on four graph datasets and three widely adopted defense strategies.
 Our results show that while these defenses mitigate leakage to varying degrees, Fed-Listing consistently outperforms baselines, such as random guessing and Decaf \cite{dai2024decaf}, particularly in challenging distribution scenarios, including single-class or one-class-dominant distributions.